 About The Valley Hospital

 The Valley Hospital, a 451-bed, acute care, not-for-profit hospital located in Ridgewood, NJ, is part of Valley Health System, which also includes Valley Home Care and Valley Medical Group.
-Valley is an affiliate of NewYork-Presbyterian Healthcare System and the recipient of numerous awards and recognitions.
+Valley is the recipient of numerous awards and recognitions.
 These include 10 consecutive recognitions for service excellence by J.D.
 Power and Associates for inpatient and emergency department care, and two major awards for patient safety and quality care from the Leapfrog Group, which ranked Valley among the top hospitals in the nation.
 Valley is ranked No. 1 in NJ by Healthgrades for overall cardiac services, cardiac surgery, and coronary interventional procedures.
 Valley has also been honored twice with “Magnet” designation – the nursing profession’s highest honor.
 Key services include cardiology, oncology, women’s and children’s services, emergency care, orthopedics, and neurosciences.